Joseph Marx

 Marx with some of his renowned Turkish students (Vienna, 1931):

-Necil Kazim Akses (left), Marx, an unidentified person and Hasan Ferit Alnar
+Necil Kazim Akses (left), Marx, Cemal Resit Rey and Hasan Ferit Alnar

 Marx orchestrated most of the following songs in the 1930s.